89P13-002/Slab/README.md

 # Slab
-Lab assignment for the course CS242
+Lab assignments for the course CS242